Inner Demons: Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 64% based on 11 reviews, with an average rating of 4.45/10.
 Much of the film's criticisms stemmed from what the reviewers felt was an overly familiar premise that did not live up to its full potential, and Den of Geek criticized the movie's script as being overly cliché.
-Variety and We Got This Covered both wrote mixed reviews for Inner Demons, and We Got This Covered stated that "Lara Vosburgh gets the job done for Inner Demons with a few ghoulish scares that are worth the price of admission, but not much else."
+Variety wrote a mixed review for Inner Demons.
 Fangoria and HorrorNews.net both wrote predominantly favorable reviews for the film, and HorrorNews.net commented that "Character development is conveyed with top notch performances from each of the cast all around."